publicstrategies/vim-ps-config/README.md

 # vim-ps-config
-A plugin for Public Strategies `vim`-users that helps enforce consistency among develoeprs and across projects by setting things like `expandtab` and indention levels.
+A plugin for Public Strategies `vim`-users that helps enforce consistency among developers and across projects by setting things like `expandtab` and indention levels.
 It also provides some plugin-style features, such as switching database URLs for use with the DadBod (db) plugin.